Introduction

 My group is not the only group, but my success is only tied to the success of my group.
 Just as I am in competition with the other members of my group, so my group is in competition with other groups for the local resources; only once society is far developed does cooperation between groups start to provide me with any significant benefit, so I am by nature tribal - I understand success instinctively in terms of the success of my tribe, which basically means beating the other tribes when we come into contact with them.

-I may find myself driven to harm others if I am pursuing a moral goal, a 'greater good', and it becomes necessary for people to be harmed in the process.
 Utilitarianism is our default tool for making ethical choices, and it tells us we must harm others when, by doing so, we can obtain a greater good for the majority.
 This turns out to be the case, surprisingly often.
-Or it tells us we must hurt people now to help them in the long run: "I'm doing this for your own good."
+And it often tells us we must hurt people now to help them in the long run: "I'm doing this for your own good."
 With practice, we can justify hurting other people a great deal.

-The Higher Purpose excuse is often paired with others.
+This reason is often paired with others.

-- Another obvious example combines Higher Purpose with Power: when you seek revenge, you demonstrate to the other person that they cannot treat you this way with impunity, and you also claim that your action is justified by their behaviour.
+• Another obvious example combines Utilitarianism with Power: when you seek revenge, you demonstrate to the other person that they cannot treat you this way with impunity, and you also claim that your action is justified by their behaviour.
 It seems right to harm someone ("He got what was coming to him") - he needed to be punished in order to achieve some kind of justice.
 The person seeking revenge generally sees it as a way to 'balance the books', which is a moral objective.

 Comments